Find out all about mobile banking in Germany with this guide explaining how German banks have been going digital and what is available.

 While mobile banks have been at the forefront of innovation, mobile payments in Germany have been slow to take off.
-Germans have traditionally shown a strong attachment to cash when it comes to regular shopping, with over half of payments made in cash and only 7.4% made by credit card in 2017.
-The two market leaders in mobile payments, Google Pay (formerly Android Pay) and Apple Pay, only launched in 2018 and not all German retailers and banks are linked up with the payment providers.
-Germany currently lags behind other European and global leaders in terms of mobile payments with only 11% of smartphone owners using payment apps (world leader China is at 79.4%).
+Germans have traditionally shown a strong attachment to cash when it comes to regular shopping; over half of payments made in cash and only 7.4% made by credit card in 2017.
+The two market leaders in mobile payments, Google Pay and Apple Pay, only launched in 2018; not all German retailers and banks are linked up with these payment providers, however.
+In fact, Germany currently lags behind other global leaders in terms of mobile payments with only 11% of smartphone owners using payment apps; world-leader China is at 79.4%.

 Mobile banking security in Germany

-German residents, like those in many other European countries, have had their reservations about the safety and security of mobile banking.
+German residents, similarly to those in many other European countries, have their reservations about the safety and security of mobile banking.
 This may go some way to explain the lower take up rates of mobile payments and mobile banking in Germany.
 However, providers have been taking steps to ensure that digital banking is the most secure way to bank.
-Security features include high-strength ID protection (e.g. fingerprint or voice/face recognition), high encryption and instant blocking on lost or stolen cards.
+Security features include high-strength ID protection (e.g., fingerprint or voice/face recognition), high encryption and instant blocking on lost or stolen cards.

 To keep your personal data safe when mobile banking in Germany, make sure you: